peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note21>(21)</sup> Such arbitrary data can include process identifiers, time stamps, environment variables, random numbers, virtual machine guest identifiers, and/or other data specific to the session or to the instance of the RNG.
 See also NIST SP800-90A and the references below.<br/>Everspaugh, A., Zhai, Y., et al.  "Not-So-Random Numbers in Virtualized Linux and the Whirlwind RNG", 2014.<br>Ristenpart, T., Yilek, S. "When Good Randomness Goes Bad: Virtual Machine Reset Vulnerabilities and Hedging Deployed Cryptography", 2010.</small>

 <small><sup id=Note22>(22)</sup> Allowing applications to do so would hamper forward compatibility &mdash; the API would then be less free to change how the RNG is implemented in the future (e.g., to use a cryptographic or otherwise "better" RNG), or to make improvements or bug fixes in methods that use that RNG (such as shuffling and Gaussian number generation).
 (As a notable example, the V8 JavaScript engine recently changed its `Math.random()` implementation to use a variant of `xorshift128+`, which is backward compatible because nothing in JavaScript allows  `Math.random()` to be seeded.)
 Nevertheless, APIs can still allow applications to provide additional input ("entropy") to the RNG in order to increase its randomness rather than to ensure repeatability.</small>

+<small><sup id=Note23>(23)</sup> For example, many questions on _Stack Overflow_ highlight the pitfalls of creating a new instance of .NET's `System.Random` instances each time a random number is needed, rather than only once in the application.
+See also the section "How to Initialize RNGs".</small>

+<small><sup id=Note24>(24)</sup> P. L'Ecuyer, D. Munger, et al.  "Random Numbers for Parallel Computers: Requirements and Methods, With Emphasis on GPUs".
+April 17, 2015.</small>

+<small><sup id=Note25>(25)</sup> P. L'Ecuyer, D. Munger, et al.  "Random Numbers for Parallel Computers: Requirements and Methods, With Emphasis on GPUs".
+April 17, 2015.</small>

 <a id=Appendix></a>
 ## Appendix